Scream (band): Reunion

 The original line-up of the band played a reunion show on December 20, 2009, once again at the Black Cat.
 An ad hoc lineup consisting of Pete Stahl (vocals), Grohl (electric guitar), Thompson (bass) and Stax (drums) performed "Choke Word" and two Bad Brains covers at the 9:30 Club's 30th anniversary bash on May 31, 2010.

 In 2011, the original line-up of Scream recorded the Complete Control Sessions EP at Grohl's Studio 606 in Los Angeles.
 It was issued on vinyl and digital download.
 The following year, the band did a European tour.

 In March 2018, Pete Stahl announced that their 1988 album No More Censorship would be reissued on April 27, 2018.

-Style

-Scream's music is faithful to the roots of rock, but spun itself into other genres by employing sounds that predate the raunchiness of hardcore, while saluting reggae and speed metal.

-Like the hardcore band Bad Brains, they can play at breakneck speed, but can also play mid-tempo, reggae songs like "American Justice."
+Stax died from cancer on September 20, 2023.
+By the next month he had been replaced by Jerry Busher.

+Scream released the album DC Special on November 10, 2023 on Dischord Records.